Carbon Free Future

 A National Heat Strategy

 If developed across 28 national energy sites, a 10-mile Heat Halo model could potentially provide heating and hot water for up to 7.84 million homes, forming the backbone of a sovereign British heat network.
-Under such a strategy, each halo could use waste heat from SMRs and associated energy infrastructure to supply surrounding towns, estates, and urban districts through publicly owned district heating systems.
+Under such a strategy, each halo could use waste heat from HTGR modules and associated energy infrastructure to supply surrounding towns, estates, and urban districts through publicly owned district heating systems.
 In high-density areas, this approach could offer a practical route to low-cost, secure, and reliable heat at scale.
 Over time, the system could be expanded through regional heat networks, thermal storage, and strategic pipe corridors, while lower-density and rural areas could be served through complementary clean-heating systems within the same national framework.
 The long-term objective would be not merely local efficiency, but the development of a complete British heat strategy in which every household could have access to secure, affordable, and publicly directed heating.

 Public First.
 Surplus Sold Onward.